 If you have any information in relation to a possible contravention of sanction regimes implemented under Australian sanction laws, please e-mail email@example.com.

 Australian sanction laws apply broadly, including to activities:

 - by Australian citizens and Australian-registered bodies corporate overseas; and

 Contravening a sanctions measure or a sanctions permit

 Australian sanction laws establish serious criminal offences for contravening a sanctions measure or a condition of a sanctions permit.

-These offences are punishable for individuals by up to 10 years in prison, and/or a fine the greater of $425,000 or three times the value of the transaction.
+These offences are punishable for individuals by up to 10 years in prison, and/or a fine the greater of 2500 penalty units ($450,000 as of 31 July 2015) or three times the value of the transaction.

-They are punishable for bodies corporate by a fine the greater of $1.7 million or three times the value of the transaction.
+They are punishable for bodies corporate by a fine the greater of 10,000 penalty units ($1.8 million as of 31 July 2015) or three times the value of the transaction.

 These offences are strict liability offences for bodies corporate, meaning that it is not necessary to prove any fault element (intent, knowledge, recklessness or negligence) for a body corporate to be found guilty.